-As m-mass of gas is in (kg) and m-molar mass of gas in kg/mol then m/M - number gas moles and the equation can be written as
+As m - the mass of gas is in (kg) and M - the molar mass of gas in kg/mol, then m/M - number of moles of a gas and you can write the equation as

 And it's easy to notice that the ratio

-is a constant value for the same amount of gas moles.
+is a constant value for the same amount of moles.

-And this pattern was empirically established before the conclusion of the equation.
-This are so-called gas laws - Boyle–Mariotte law, Gay-Lussac's law, Charles's law.
+And this dependence was empirically established before the conclusion of the equation.
+These are so-called gas laws - Boyle–Mariotte law, Gay-Lussac law, Charles law.

 Boyle–Mariotte law says:

 For a fixed amount of an ideal gas kept at a fixed temperature, pressure and volume are inversely proportional

 For a given mass m with a constant pressure P, the gas volume is linearly dependent on the temperature

 For a given mass m with a constant volume V the gas pressure is linearly dependent on the temperature.

 Looking at the equation, it is easy to verify the validity of these laws.